-Linden Hills Park is a lovely park to go on a wonderful walk with nature, do outdoor activities, participate in various sports, and spend time with family and friends in the charming city of Minneapolis, Minnesota.
+Linden Hills Park is a lovely park to go on a beautiful walk with nature, do outdoor activities, participate in numerous sports, and spend time with family and friends in the charming city of Minneapolis, Minnesota.

 The park of Linden Hills was formerly called “Oliver Park,” named after the subdivision in which it was located.
 The park board purchased this incredible park and named it its new name.

-It is packed with great amenities for every park-goer to use during their stay to perform various activities.
-A basketball court, hockey rink, ice skating rink, soccer field, softball, and tennis court were some of the amenities that every sports enthusiast can use in the park.
+It has excellent amenities for every park-goer to use during their stay to perform various activities.
+A basketball court, hockey rink, ice skating rink, soccer field, softball, and tennis court were amenities that every sports enthusiast could use in the park.

 See Related: Best Ski Resorts in Minnesota